 The determinants of demand are factors that cause fluctuations in the economic demand for a product or a service.
 A shift in the demand curve occurs when the curve moves from D to D₁, which can lead to a change in the quantity demanded and the price.
 There are six determinants of demand.

 These six factors are not the same as a movement along the demand curve, which is affected by price or quantity demanded.
 A shift can be an increase in demand, moves towards the right or upwards, while a decrease in demand is a shift downwards or to the left.

 A Shift in the Demand Curve

-In the diagram below, we see an increase in Demand.
+In the diagram above, we see an increase in Demand.
 This results in the demand curve shifting from D1 to D2.
 This shift can occur because of any of the determinants of demand mentioned below.

 Because of this demand shift, we see an increase in quantity demanded from Q1 to Q2 and an increase in price from P1 to P2.

 An increase or decrease in any of these factors affecting demand will result in a shift in the demand curve.
 Depending on whether it is an inward or outward shift, there will be a change in the quantity demanded and price.

 When there is an increase in the consumer’s income, there will be an increase in demand for a good.
 If the consumer’s income falls, then, there will be a fall in demand.

 2. Change in Preferences

 If there is a change in preferences, then there will be a change in demand.
 For example, yoga became mainstream a couple of years ago, and health enthusiasts promoted its benefits.
 This trend led to an increase in demand for yoga classes.